 View information on the Chesterfield Drive Rail Crossing Closure.

 View media coverage of the Chesterfield Drive Rail Crossing Improvements project.

 Questions?
 Call our construction hotline at (844) NCC-0050 or email us at BuildNCC@KeepSanDiegoMoving.com.

 To receive construction alerts via text message, text BuildNCC to 313131.

-Beginning late November, construction crews are set to begin work to extend a HOV/carpool lane on Interstate 5 (I-5) in each direction between Manchester Avenue in the City of Encinitas and Palomar Airport Road in the City of Carlsbad.
+In November 2018, construction crews began work to extend a HOV/carpool lane on Interstate 5 (I-5) in each direction between Manchester Avenue in the City of Encinitas and Palomar Airport Road in the City of Carlsbad.

-As part of this work, construction crews will begin placing concrete barriers (K-Rail) on the inside shoulder of I-5 from Manchester Avenue to Palomar Airport Road.
+As part of this work, construction crews began placing concrete barriers (k-Rail) on the inside shoulder of I-5 from Manchester Avenue to Palomar Airport Road.
 The barriers, which are expected to be in place on the inside shoulder for approximately the first 18 months of the project, will be used for crews to safely work in the median, protect drivers from construction zones, and will result in reduced lane widths along I-5.

 The construction activities associated with the placement of concrete barriers on the inner shoulder of I-5 will occur between the hours of 9 p.m. and 5 a.m. over eight to 10 weeks (excluding Friday and Saturday nights, and holidays).
 Work will begin at Manchester Avenue and move north on northbound I-5, and then return south on southbound I-5 beginning at Palomar Airport Road.